 The Area Coordinator position at RMC is a 12 month live-in professional who has responsibility for developing and administering a comprehensive residence life program for approximately 250 - 300 residential students.

 The Rocky Mountain College Residence Life program provides a residential experience for approximately 500 students in four residence halls.
-The residence life staff is comprised of two area coordinators, two assistant residence hall directors, 16-20 resident assistants, 5-10 night monitors and the Director of Residence Life.
+The residence life staff is composed of two area coordinators, up to three lead resident assistants, 16-20 resident assistants, 5-10 night monitors and the Director of Residence Life.
 This position reports directly to the Director of Residence Life.

-Overall responsibility for 2 residence halls of 250 - 300 total students.
+Overall responsibility for 2-4 residence halls of 250 - 500 total students.
 Responsibilities include hiring, training, supervising, and evaluating staff.
 Coordinate the administrative functions of a residence hall community, which include: facility management, maintenance, record keeping, student employment, and student conduct.
 Ensure student safety and provide students with clean and comfortable residence hall facilities.
 Provide leadership in promoting an atmosphere within the residential community that supports academic achievement and fosters responsible decision-making.
 Coordinate community and student development through social and educational programming.
 Provide advice and counsel for individual students, student leaders, and student groups.
 Participate in an on-call duty system.
 Serve on departmental and campus-wide committees.
 In addition, the position is responsible for professional and effective communication with students, parents, staff, faculty, and members of the campus community.
 Summer responsibilities include supporting the camps and conferences, summer swim lessons, and summer student housing functions.

 Demonstrated experience in supervision of staff and management of a community living facility.
 Successful administrative experience.
 Masters degree.